-We love the Stubai in summer.
+We love visiting the Stubai Valley in summer.
 It’s close to our home, and many of the attractions are free.
 Having a picnic at Klaus Äuele Kids Park tops our list mainly because we can all do what we like.
 Mattheus plays his heart out.
 I read or get a suntan.
 Coenraad (used to) nurse his braai fire and Radler (beer shandy).
 On the days when we feel more energetic and adventurous, the Alpine coaster in Mieders is great fun.
 It’s even possible to do all of the below in one day.

 1. Picnic at Klaus Äuele Kids Park